SynBioDex/pySBOL3/docs/sbol_data_model.rst

     from sbol_utilities.helper_functions import url_to_identity
     import tyto

-We will use `igem` suffix as the default namespace for the examples in this tutorial.
+We will use an `igem` suffix as the default namespace for the examples in this tutorial.

 .. code-block:: python